gigaj0ule/system42/README.md

 (c) ~j0ule 2019-2022

 This is an operating system for small microcontrollers.
-It allows you to run multiple threads and call both
-ST HAL and arduino functions, as well as arduino libraries.
+It allows you to run multiple FreeRTOS threads and call both ST HAL and arduino functions, as well as arduino libraries.

 STM42 lets you talk over a USB virtual serial port